Ni Kuang: Political views

 Ni was a known anti-communist.
 In an interview, when asked about his feelings regarding injustice in China, he stated that the people would continue suffering as long as the Chinese Communist Party remains in existence.
 He mentioned that the most important value in the world was individual freedom, which includes respecting others' personal freedom as well.

+Death

+Ni died of complications from skin cancer at a cancer rehabilitation center in Hong Kong on 3 July 2022 at the age of 87.

 Filmography

-Films
+Films and Television

-This is a partial list of films.
+This is a partial list of films and television shows.